rexfordessilfie/vercel-api-languages/README.md

 yarn dev
 ```

+This starts the Next.js application only.

+Similarly once started, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+> Caveat: This approach does not give you access to the top-level `api` directory.
+See the "Accessing both `api` Directories in Development" section for a workaround.

-## Workaround: Accessing both API Directories 💡
+## Accessing both `api` Directories in Development
-To access both `api` directories in development, I have added the following fallback rewrite to a separately running instance of the application to `next.config.js`.
+This is a workaround I have added to be able to access both `api` directories in development.
+It adds a fallback rewrite to a separately running instance of the application to `next.config.js`.

-The rewrite will take effect once you start two instances of the application with both methods above (with one running on port `3000`, and the other on `3001`.
+The rewrite will take effect once you start two different of the application one running on port `3000` and started with the Next.js approach above, and the other on `3001` started with the Vercel CLI approach above.
 ```js
 {
   async rewrites() {